Arjun-57561/Java-Calculator/README.md

 ## Usage:
 Compile and run `Main.java`.
 Follow the on-screen menu to select operations.
 To compile you need to have java in your pc
-Then go to command prompt
+-Then go to command prompt
-then run 'javac Main.java' -> This will compile the file and create a .class file
-#This .class file is the compiled file and it is sharable across different platforms
-Then run 'java Main' to run the file ..
+-Then run 'javac Main.java' -> This will compile the file and create a .class file -#This .class file is the compiled file and it is sharable across different platforms -Then run 'java Main' to run the file ..